xhuang9/starter-nuxt/README.md

     ```

 1. Configure your frontend environment:

-    - Copy `.env.example` to `.env`
+    - Copy `frontend/.env.example` to `frontend/.env`;
-    - Update to match your Craft installation
+    - Update to match your Craft installation;
-    - Update `AUTH_HEADER` to the token generated in step 6
+    - Update `AUTH_HEADER` to the token generated in the previous step;

 1. Install front-end dependencies:

     ```bash
     ddev fe npm install
     ```

 1. Start the Nuxt development server:

     ```bash
     ddev fe npm run dev
     ```

+You’re done!
+Run `ddev launch` to open the front-end in your default browser, or visit `https://starter-nuxt.ddev.site`.

 ## Key Features